Skip to main content

 NEW BUSINESS

-Lisa Chen made a motion to accept the closing dates for 2024.
-Prena Shah seconded the motion.
+Bob Isaacs made a motion to approve the extended sick leave.
+Lisa Chen seconded the motion.
 All were in favor.

 ACTION ON BILLS